✂️ Segmentation¶

 -

-This paper systematically evaluates 18 segmentation and geospatial foundation models (GFMs), and proposes PRUE—a field boundary segmentation recipe combining a U-Net backbone, composite loss function, and targeted data augmentation.
-PRUE achieves 76% IoU and 47% object-F1 on the FTW benchmark, surpassing the baseline by 6% and 9% respectively, while introducing a novel set of metrics for evaluating deployment robustness.
+This paper provides a systematic evaluation of 18 segmentation and Geospatial Foundation Models (GFM), proposing PRUE—a field boundary segmentation recipe combining a U-Net backbone, composite loss functions, and targeted data augmentation.
+It achieves 76% IoU and 47% object-F1 on the FTW benchmark, improvements of 6% and 9% over the baseline respectively, while introducing a new set of metrics for evaluating deployment robustness.

 -